 Additionally, there is the daily management of our students with chronic health conditions.
-These conditions consist of Diabetes Mellitus Type I, asthma, severe allergies (food or other), epilepsy, and various medical conditions, such as muscular dystrophy, spina bifida, and heart conditions.
+These conditions consist of Diabetes Mellitus Type I/Type 2, asthma, severe allergies (food or other), epilepsy, and various medical conditions, such as muscular dystrophy, spina bifida, and heart conditions.
 We manage the care of students with chronic and ongoing health problems with parents and health care providers.
 These students may come to the health office with routine issues or with the occasional acute episode.

-Within TCSD, the school nurses and the health services team are often the only link to students’ health care and are a key resource to ensure that children stay healthy, in school, and ready to learn.
+Within TCSD, the school nurses and the health services staff are often the only link to students’ health care and are a key resource to ensure that children stay healthy, in school, and ready to learn.

 Director II (Health Services & Programs)